Create an External access token

 - Which permissions are granted

-- The intended purpose (subject) of the token
+- The intended purpose (subject) of the token, this will also become the name of the entry

-You can create multiple API access entries if you need different scopes or permissions for different integrations.
+You can create multiple External access entries if you need different scopes or permissions for different integrations.

-For the selected API access entry, configure the access restrictions carefully:
+For the selected External access entry, configure the access restrictions carefully:

 - Plugin access: Limit access to only the plugins the integration needs